KeychainMDIP/kc/doc/DID-scheme/README.md

 ### Agents

 To create an agent DID, the MDIP client must sign and submit a "create" operation to the MDIP node.
-This operation will be used to anchor the DID in IPFS.
+This operation will be used to anchor the DID in the CAS.

 1. Generate a new private key
     1. We recommend deriving a new private key from an HD wallet (BIP-32).